 Why not take a look at how Student Accommodation around the world compares with Plymouth?
 Click here to find out

-FINDING THE PERFECT PRIVATE STUDENT ACCOMMODATION PLYMOUTH WIDE IS EASY, WITH OUR HELP
+FINDING THE PERFECT PRIVATE STUDENT ACCOMMODATION in PLYMOUTH IS EASY WITH OUR HELP

 How we look after your Plymouth university student accommodation

 However, our services don’t just stop when you’ve signed your name on the bottom of the lease of your new Plymouth University student accommodation.
 We also recognise that you’ll need help during the course of your tenancy, and we’re here to offer that.
 For example, when a property maintenance issue occurs, like perhaps the boiler stops working, we know that dealing with these issues needs to be our top priority.
 This is why we have developed our own, bespoke, fault and repairs reporting system which allows you to report a maintenance issue immediately, 24/7, so we can get right on it.

 Worry and hassle free

 Additionally, we provide regular cleaning of all communal areas so you don't have to, but, most importantly - all of the units in our portfolio of student accommodation to rent in Plymouth are let as ‘all-inclusive’ packages, meaning you do not have to worry about any unpaid bills, because they are all taken care of!